 Finally, starting from the second inversion (fifth on the bass):

-At this point it’s your turn to experiment with these shapes by using different rhythms, arpeggiating the chords or changing their order and using them to harmonize a melody in a major tonality.
+Now it’s your turn to experiment by using different rhythms, arpeggiating the chords or changing their order and using them to harmonize a melody in a major tonality.